Dr Michael Moran

 Dr Michael Moran is a senior lecturer at Swinburne’s Centre for Social Impact (CSI) and National Education Director for CSI, a collaboration between UNSW, the University of Western Australia and Swinburne University of Technology.

-His research uses a combination of institutional theories from policy and organisational studies to advance understanding of the challenges and opportunities presented to charities, other not for profits and social enterprises in accessing resources to support their social missions.
-This includes more traditional resource acquisition such as grants from charitable trusts and philanthropists and contracts for service delivery by governments.
+His research uses a combination of institutional theories from policy and organisational studies to advance understanding of how social enterprises, charities and other not for profits access resources to support their social missions.
+This includes traditional resource acquisition such as grants from charitable trusts and philanthropists and contracts for service delivery by governments.

 He examines both the public policy and regulatory context and the organisational and interorganisational implications of these resource relationships for Australian society.
 Throughout his career Dr Moran has worked closely with the not for profit sector, government and industry in advancing this research program and regularly plays an advisory role.